-Pursuing Justice for a Wrongful Death
+Pursuing Justice For Family After A Wrongful Death

 In certain cases, persons who suffer a financial loss by the victim’s death can bring a wrongful death suit even though they are not related by marriage or blood.